openregister/deployment/create-a-discovery-register-environment.md

       password: duirVTX1Se
 ```

-Rename the `schema` to the name of the new register you want to create, and set
+Rename the key and the `schema` to the name of the new register you want to create, and set
 a new password you have created by following the [registers-pass
 instructions](https://github.com/openregister/credentials/#updating-repo-adding-passwords-etc),
 change the step `registers-pass generate -n os/dev/test 16` to `registers-pass